pablobernabeu/website-files/content/home/teaching-supervision.md

 +++

 Since 2018, I have advised numerous students and colleagues on designing and conducting behavioural and EEG experiments, as well as on the management, preprocessing and analysis of data.
 For instance, during my PhD, I supervised an undergraduate internship.
 During my postdoc, I have supervised three research assistantships and co-supervised a master's thesis.
 Furthermore, I am a [certified Carpentries Instructor](https://carpentries.org/instructors), and have designed and led several [workshops on data analysis using R](https://pablobernabeu.github.io/#workshops).
+Earlier in my career, I [taught English to secondary-education students in Spain](/#other-work), and [taught Spanish to adults in Lithuania](/#BA-degree).

 During my PhD, I held a graduate teaching assistantship that involved 180 hours of teaching annually, covering seminars, essay marking and lab sessions.
-Each year, I led 30 seminars and marked 80 essays in developmental, cognitive and social psychology, while also helping in 30 statistics lab sessions.
+Each year, I led 30 seminars and marked 80 essays in developmental, cognitive and social psychology, while also helping in 30 statistics lab sessions (see list below).
 Furthermore, I was a representative for graduate teaching assistants in the department for a year.
-Earlier in my career, I [taught English to secondary-education students in Spain](/#other-work), and [taught Spanish to adults in Lithuania](/#BA-degree).

-My educational engagement throughout my PhD is detailed below.

 |             | **Course and remit** |
 | :---------: | -------------------- |